kwozniakk/Pose2ID/README.md

 ## 📒 Citation

-If you find our work useful for your research, please consider citing the paper :
+If you find our work useful for your research, please consider citing the paper:

 ```